FAQ

 How long will it take for my items to arrive?

 If you live in the UK, expect your item to be delivered between approximately 7-10 working days.
 Delivery times will vary for orders outside the UK, it really depends on where you live.
-We aim to get items off to buyers as soon as possible, but they have to be professionally wrapped and carefully packed before dispatch.
-With the exception of books and catalogues, we use Focus Packing to handle the shipment of all orders.
-They are currently offering a 15% discount on their standard shipping prices for all items bought through the Luke Honey Ltd website.
+We aim to get items off to buyers as soon as possible, and take considerable care in making sure items are packed safely.
+Chess pieces are individually wrapped.

 How do you process payment, is it safe?

-Online payments are processed through Paypal.
+Online payments through the website are processed through Paypal.
 Paypal is a simple and trusted company which is easy to use.
 You will be able to use major credit cards and debit cards.
 All payments are processed using SSL (Secure Socket Layer) which guarantees your online safety.
 We do not have access to your credit card or banking details.
+Alternatively, we can send you a secure payment link via Zettle, which takes payment from major credit and charge cards.
+And we're also happy to accept international online bank transfers and good old-fashioned cheques.

 What happens if I buy something online and I don't like it?

 Although we strive to describe antiques as accurately and as carefully as we can, we appreciate that this can happen when you buy online.
-You can return an item to us (in the original condition it was sent in) within seven days for whatever reason, but please make sure that you send us an email first.
+You can return an item to us (under the original condition it was sent in) within seven days for whatever reason, but please make sure that you send us an email first.
 We would suggest that you return items by recorded delivery as we regret that we cannot refund items which are damaged or lost in transit; and the parcel is not our responsibility until we have signed for it.
-Please see our returns policy (link) for further information.
+Please see our Returns Policy for further information.

 If you feel that there is a genuine problem or fault, please contact Luke as soon as possible.
 He's a reasonable type and will do everything he can to sort out the problem as efficiently as possible.